 They were even bred by the Turkish Zoo in Ankara.
 The explosion of interest in this bred began in 1980, when several Kangals were exported to America and Europe.
 At that time the Kangal Dog suddenly became a fashionable accessory for wealthy Turkish and the army decided to train the breed for work done by German sheepdogs a Doberman pinschers.
 Government officers had the authority to confiscate the dogs from the Sivas region for state purposes.
 However, after many failures it was found out that the bred is not a suitable candidate for training because he has completely different character from „tougher“ breds The stories of whole herds of Kangals brought like cattle from Central Anatolia are well-founded.
 Finally many dogs were abandoned in the streets and town surroundings.
 Today Kangal still is a symbol of the rank in the society yet fortunately the initial mania receded.
 He is protected by the Turkish government as a part of the national heritage; he is featured on the stamps and coins.
 In the towns of Kangal and Ulas controlled breeding stations have been established.
 Despite his regional origin he featured on the Turkish coins and postage stamps.
 Export of the Kangals by someone who is not Turkish citizen is unlawful.

-Kangal is separately recognized and bred also by national kennel clubs in South Africa, New Zealand and Australia.
+Kangal is separately recognized and bred also by national kennel clubs in South Africa and New Zealand.

 Akbaş – Akbaş Çoban Köpeği, Akbash Turkish Shepherd, Akbash; come from the Northern Mediterranean, they came to Turkey apparently 3000 years ago together with the first nomadic shepherds.
 In the course of time the dogs´colour began to play a large role.
 Roman writer about farming Columella, who lived in the first century, stated that sheep breeders intentionally chose white types because otherwise it could happen that the shepherd would kill his dogs instead of a wolf.
 In the 17th century the traveller Evliya Celebi described a white dog guarding Angora goats.
 The British military consul, Colonel Townshend, who worked in Turkey between 1903 and 1906, talked in his book about a meeting with Akbashes, who managed to draw wain.